eltociear/Gold-Language/README.md

 // Functions for the Regular Interpreter, not the English one.

-fun // add, sub, mul, div, if, log, var, logVar saveToVar // true/false val1 // Your First Value, used for logging things and math equations. val2 // Second Value for math equations. slot // Variable slot for saving.
-Possibilites are 0, 1, or 2. type // =, >, <, !
-logvaluetrue // What to log if your if statement is true logvaluefalse // What to log if your if statement is false endProgram // ALWAYS END YOUR PROGRAM WITH THIS!!!!
+fun // - add, sub, mul, div, if, log, var, logVar, input, xLog, egg, shell, crack, kill, ifVar
+saveToVar // - true/false
+val1
+val2
+slot
+slot1
+slot2
+type // - =, >, <, !
+logvaluetrue
+logvaluefalse
+variableArea // - Center, First, Last
 ```

 # Contribution

 Wanting to Contribute to **Gold**?
-Check out the *contributing.md* inside of the */info* folder to learn how you can contribute to the **Gold** language.
+Check out the *README.md* inside of the */info* folder to learn how you can contribute to the **Gold** language.

 # Used By